What is automatic data collection and why is it useful?

-Before going into “Why?” perhaps we should first answer “What?”
+Before going into “why data collection?” perhaps we should first answer “What?”
 What exactly is automatic data collection?
 This begs the following questions:

 1. Who would want automatic data collection?